-- > superyachts 35 metres or less in overall length - > superyachts more than 35 to less than 70 metres in overall length - > superyachts 70 metres and over in overall length.
+- superyachts 35 metres or less in overall length - superyachts more than 35 to less than 70 metres in overall length - superyachts 70 metres and over in overall length.

-Overall vessel length is defined as 110 per cent of the length shown on the vessel's loadline certification.
+Overall vessel length is defined as 110 per cent of the length shown on the vessel's load-line certification.
 If the overall length of a vessel cannot be worked out using this method it is the distance between a vertical line passing through a point that is the foremost part of the stem, and the vertical line passing through a point that is the aftermost part of the stern.

-If your superyacht is 50 metres and greater in overall length you must participate in the Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS) and you must operate in the Designated Shipping Area and General Use Zone (light blue zone) of the Zoning Plan.
+If your superyacht is 50 metres and greater in overall length you must participate in the Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS).
 If you are 70 metres or greater in overall length you must carry a pilot in compulsory pilotage areas.
 Further information is available in the relevant vessel categories later in this guide.